sanjaysrisanth0000-prog/mathserver-1/README.md

-# Ex.05 Design a Website for Server Side Processing
+# Ex.04 Design a Website for Server Side Processing
-# Date:
+# Date:18-12-2025

 # AIM:
 To design a website to calculate the power of a lamp filament in an incandescent bulb in the server side.